1.5 Energy Performance Certificates

 The certificates show the energy efficiency rating and compares the home’s energy performance related features with the average ratings and draw specific attention to the ‘Green Deal’ (see later).

 An energy performance certificate and accompanying recommendation report lasts for 10 years, unless another EPC has been produced within that time, in which case only the latest one is valid.

 A landlord must use all reasonable efforts to ensure that an energy performance certificate is obtained within 7 days of marketing.
 If it was simply not possible to obtain the EPC within 7 days then, a further 21 days is allowed but this further 21 days is only allowed if all reasonable efforts were made to obtain the EPC in the first 7 days.

 The energy performance indicator as shown in the energy performance certificate must be displayed in any advertisement such as on the internet, in newspapers, magazines, written particulars or any other advertisement.
-As a minimum, the advertisement should include the numerical score and letter representing the energy usage as shown on the EPC.
+As a minimum, the advertisement should include either the numerical score or the letter representing the energy usage as shown on the EPC.

 The EPC must be available to prospective tenants, free of charge, before they are given written details, arrange a viewing or agree a letting.
 The EPC does not have to be given at this stage, just available if they ask.
 A copy of the EPC is acceptable.